Tinnis: Prosperity

-Culture and Entertainment
+Culture and entertainment

 Muhammad ibn Ahmad ibn Salim, who was a market inspector in Tinnīs noted that the city had healthy air which allowed for its inhabitants to have fine and pleasant lives.
 The people of Tīnnis were known to be generous and wholesome companions, who were very satisfied with their life without hardship.
 The joy and happiness throughout the city were also generated from listening to music and traveling.
 People in Tinnīs would entertain themselves through creative activities such as painting, drawing, embroidery, or dyeing textiles.
 They would also travel when possible and were known to be very friendly to other travelers and outsiders.

-Religion

 The people of Tinnīs primarily practiced Islam, with 167 prayer areas and mosques with minarets reported around the city.
 There were also 72 churches that were used by Christians in Tinnīs.
 However, they were persecuted under al-Hakim bi-Amr Allah in 1012–1013.
 The churches were then destroyed and replaced with mosques.